 “It enables us to hire Master and Ph.D. candidates who have done cryptography research and have highly specialized knowledge within this field.
 In the future, the most important thing for us is that the university continues attracting and educating these talents and keeps the level of education high”, says Torben Pryds Pedersen, who also appreciates his contact with the university through his work as an external examiner and a member of the Employers’ Panel.

-With this prize, Cryptomathic is now among the 18 short-listed candidates for DI’s national initiative prize, which is presented on DI’s annual conference for small and medium-sized companies in January.
+This award put Cryptomathic among the 18 finalists for DI's national initiative award, which will be presented in January at DI's annual conference for small and medium-sized businesses.

 Original article in Danish: http://newsroom.au.dk/nyheder/vis/artikel/initiativpris-til-virksomhed-med-roedder-i-aarhus-universitet/